F17D4U5/De_gema/README.md

          * @param {string} type - The type of sound to play ('build', 'destroy', 'button').
          */
         function playActionSound(type) {
-            // Start the Tone.js context if it's not already started if (!audioContextStarted) {
+            if (!audioContextStarted) {
                 Tone.start();
                 audioContextStarted = true;
             }

-            // Play the appropriate sound
             if (type === 'build') {
                 buildSynth.triggerAttackRelease("C5", "8n");
             } else if (type === 'destroy') {